Pi Experiments Calculator

 Pi in math — maths in pie

 Pi is intimately connected to circles, being the ratio of circumference and diameter.
 Surprise, surprise?
 Wherever there is a rotation, pi appears: rotation solids like spheres, cones, and cylinders have their volume associated with pi.
+Read more about this on our dedicated tool: circle calc: find c, d, a, r.

 And talking of rotations, trigonometry makes extensive use of pi: the measurement units of an angle are expressed in its multiples to make the use of functions like sine and cosine easier to use.